 The Pfalz region (Palatinate) is the southernmost area in the state of Rheinland-Pfalz (Rhineland-Palatinate).
 It’s one of the warmest parts of Germany, which means that spring and summer arrive there a little earlier than much of the rest of the country, and that the region produces an awful lot of very good wine.
-It doesn’t offer the romance and striking beauty of the Mittelrhein (middle Rhine) region, but the Pfalz is filled with picturesque medieval towns and villages that pepper the gently undulating landscape; and what it lacks in dramatic, sweeping valleys and hilltop castles, it more than makes up for with its food and drink.
+It may not offer striking beauty of the Rheingau and Mittelrhein (Middle Rhine) regions, but the Pfalz is filled with picturesque medieval towns and villages that pepper the gently undulating landscape; and what it lacks in dramatic, sweeping valleys and historic hilltop castles, it more than makes up for with its food and drink.

-The Pfalz is much less travelled by non-German tourists than the Mittelrhein, but if you’ve spent any time there, you’ll probably wonder why.
-Its towns are rich in history and traditions and the people friendly and relaxed, plus its as easy to travel around on a budget as it is to splash out in style.
+The Pfalz is much less travelled by non-German tourists than the Rheingau, Mittelrhein and Mosel wine regions, but if you’ve spent any time there, you’ll probably wonder why.
+Its towns are rich in history and traditions and the people friendly, welcoming and relaxed, plus it’s as easy to travel around on a budget as it is to splash out in style.
 There’s plenty do, from exploring forests and half-timbered villages to attending festivals, visiting cathedrals and following wine trails on foot or by bike; and with its strong culinary traditions and a focus on eating local, seasonal food, it’s a particularly good destination for gourmets.

 As Germany’s second largest wine region in terms of production (one in three bottles of wine drunk in Germany originates there), many of the Pfalz’s towns and villages have become extremely rich from the world-class wines they produce.
 The road that connects them, running from Bockenheim in the north to the town of Schweigen-Rechtenbach on the French border in the south, is known as the Deutsche Weinstraße, or German Wine Route.
 85km long, it offers countless stop-offs at not only some of Germany’s very best wine and Sekt (sparkling wine) producers, but some of its very best restaurants as well – there are no less than seven Michelin-starred restaurants en route.
 It’s hard to argue that a travel along this route – it’s particularly enjoyable by bike or foot – wouldn’t make for a highly memorable trip.